 Here’s Exactly Why This Blueberry Pie Recipe Works

 It turns out that you need to (1) really work the filling ingredients together, (2) bake the pie for longer than I thought, (3) embrace a bubbling juicy messy pie filling, and (4) let it cool completely in order for the filling to fully set up.
-This pie takes several hours and is undoubtedly a delayed-gratification dessert.
-But I promise you, it’s worth it.
+Just like peach pie, blueberry pie takes several hours and is undoubtedly a delayed-gratification dessert.
+But I promise you, they are both worth it.
 Get ready for the most incredible, juicy-yet-sliceable blueberry pie experience:

 6 Ingredient Filling